igrr/mkspiffs/README.md

 - [ ] Add more debug output and print SPIFFS debug output
 - [ ] Error handling
-- [ ] Determine the image size automatically when opening a file
 - [ ] Code cleanup